kgdunn/pid-book/univariate-review/univariate-review.rst

 .. note:: The assumption of independence means the the samples we have in front of us are *randomly* taken from a population.
 If two samples are independent, there is no possible relationship between them.

-We frequently violate this assumption of independence in both engineering work and other data samples.
-Discuss these examples with a colleague:
+We frequently violate this assumption of independence in engineering applications.
+Think about these examples for a while:

-- A questionnaire is given to students.
-What happens if students discuss the questionnaire prior to handing it in?
+- A questionnaire is given to a group of people.
+What happens if they discuss the questionnaire in sub-groups prior to handing it in?

  	.. only:: inst

-		We are not going to receive :math:`n` independent answers.
+		We are not going to receive :math:`n` independent answers, rather we will receive as many independent opinions as there are sub-groups.

-- The snowfall, recorded in inches, for the last 30 days.
+- The rainfall amount, recorded in centimetres, over the last 30 days.

 	.. only:: inst

-		These data are not independent - if it snows today, it can likely snow tomorrow.
-These data are not useful as a sample of typical snowfall, however they are useful for complaining about the weather.
+		These data are not independent - if it rains today, it can likely rain tomorrow as the weather usually stays around for some days.
+These data are not useful as a sample of typical rainfall, however they are useful for complaining about the weather.
+Think about the case if we had considered rainfall in hourly intervals, rather than daily intervals.

-- Snowfall, recorded on 3 January for every year since 1976: independent or not?
+- The snowfall, recorded on 3 January for every year since 1976: independent or not?

 	.. only:: inst

 		These sampled data will be independent.

-- The impurity values in the last 10 batches of product produced.
-Which of the 3 time sequences shown is independent?
+- The impurity values in the last 100 batches of product produced is shown here.
+Which of the 3 time sequences has independent values?

  	.. only:: inst

 		In chemical processes there is often a transfer from batch-to-batch: we usually use the same lot of raw materials for successive batches, the batch reactor may not have be cleaned properly between each run, and so on.
 It is very likely that two successive batches (:math:`k` and :math:`k+1`) are somewhat related, and less likely that batch :math:`k` and :math:`k+2` are related.
-In the figure below, can you see which sequence of values are independent?
+In the figure below, can you tell which sequence of values are independent?

  	.. figure:: images/simulate-independence.png
 		:align: center